AdobeDocs/campaign-web.en/help/v8/workflows/orchestrate-activities.md

 ## The toolbar {#toolbar}

 The toolbar, located in the upper-right corner of the canvas, provides options to easily manipulate the activities and navigate in the canvas.
-Horizontal and vertical scroll bars are also displayed around the canvas, giving you another way to navigate large workflows by dragging directly to the area you want to view.

 * **Multiple selection mode**: Select multiple activities to delete them all at once or copy and paste them.
 See [this section](#copy).
 * **Add branch**: Click the **+** button in the toolbar to create a separate execution branch on the canvas.
 The result is equivalent to using a [Fork](activities/fork.md) for parallel paths, but the diagram is graphically clearer.